Lab Director

 Graduate Students

-Varun Devakonda is a fifth-year PhD student in the Human Development and Social Policy program.
+Varun Devakonda is a sixth-year PhD student in the Human Development and Social Policy program.
 He received his B.A. in Psychology from the University of Illinois at Urbana-Champaign and his M.S. in Education from Johns Hopkins University.
 His research interests are centered around topics related to educational neuroscience; more specifically, exploring how neuroscience can be applied within academic contexts to improve instructional practices, school policies, and educational outcomes within underserved communities.
 Fun fact: I taught middle-school math for two years and was involved in a music program called Guitars Over Guns.

-Di Hu is a first-year PhD student in the Human Development and Social Policy program at Northwestern University.
+Di Hu is a second-year PhD student in the Human Development and Social Policy program at Northwestern University.
 She received a Master of Social Work degree from New York University.
 Di’s research examines how cultural and social factors influence adolescent development, focusing on academic motivation, emotional well-being, and the challenges adolescents face in navigating these influences.
 She is particularly interested in intervention strategies to promote positive developmental outcomes.
 Additionally, Di is exploring the potential of emerging technologies, such as large language models (LLMs), to support adolescent mental health through culturally sensitive approaches.

 Lab Alumni